 Granada Hills Charter provides and maintains a quality music program.
 Our Instrumental Music Department offers Marching Band, Wind Ensemble, Concert Band, Instruments (beginning band), Concert Orchestra, Intermediate Orchestra, Jazz Band, Winter Percussion, Color Guard, and Winter Guard.
 The GHC Band has traveled throughout the United States, performing at a number of venues and events, such as the Portland Rose Festival, Universal Studios, Disneyland, Paramount Studios, and Warner Bros.
 Studios.
 The GHC Band also has a history on screen, performing live for television shows (ABC, FOX, MTV, and PBS), for major motion pictures (Dodgeball), and for advertising campaigns (7UP, Kellogg’s, Round Table Pizza).
 All performing ensembles participate in various competitions throughout the country and have consistently been recognized for high achievement and excellence in performance.

-Welcome to the home of the G-Notes Show Choir, Here Comes Treble Women’s Show Choir, the Highlander Honors Choir, Women’s Concert Choir, and A Cappella groups Once Upon a Time, Happily Ever After, Smooth White Chocolate, and Syncopella.
-The GHC choir department is made up of groups that regularly earn Superior festival ratings, Grand Champion Awards, placements, and recognition at various events and competitions throughout the year.
+Welcome to the home of the G-Notes Show Choir, Advanced Chamber Singers, the Highlander Honors Choir, & Concert Choir, and extra-curricular A Cappella groups Once Upon a Time & Happily Ever After.
+The GHC choir department is made up of groups that regularly work with groups such as the Los Angeles Master Chorale, earn Superior festival ratings, and recognition at various events and competitions throughout the year.
+Performance opportunities abound throughout the year both on campus and off.

 The GHC Choir Program has four curricular choirs as well as four extra-curricular A Cappella ensembles, with over 200 students participating.
 Performance opportunities abound throughout the year both on campus and off.